Updated June 6, 2023

 Cala Bona is a charming little resort town that has managed to retain its humble fishing village vibes while others nearby have become full-blown tourist towns.
 With idyllic beaches and a wide range of accommodation options, it’s the ideal spot for a relaxing stay in the sun.

-Despite the resort’s quieter nature, there is still plenty going on.
-As evening descends over Majorca, the pretty harbour area, where you’ll find restaurants, bars and boats offering day trips, comes alive.
-When it comes to dinner time, the working fishing harbour means that fantastic fresh seafood is always on the menu.
+Despite the resort’s quieter nature, there's still plenty going on.
+As evening falls, the pretty harbour area, where you’ll find restaurants, bars and boats offering day trips, comes alive.
+The working fishing harbour means that fantastic fresh seafood is always on the menu.
 In terms of beaches, Cala Bona has three to choose from.
 With powder-white sand and clear water, they’re among some of Majorca’s best.

-On the island’s scenic western coast, the resort is surrounded by pine-clad hills and leafy palm trees, and the main beach is blessed with calm turquoise water and soft sand that slides gently into the sea.
-There are also several coastal paths and smaller coves in the area, which makes it a great spot for hikers, too.
-You’ll also find watersports, golf, and boat trips, while the resort is just 30 minutes’ drive to Palma.
+On the island’s scenic western coast, the resort is surrounded by pine-clad hills and leafy palm trees and the main beach is blessed with calm turquoise water and soft sand that slides gently into the sea.
+There are several coastal paths and smaller coves in the area, which makes it a great spot for hikers, too.
+You’ll also find watersports, golf, and boat trips, while the resort is just a 30-minute drive to Palma.

 Of course, if all you want to do is kick back with a few drinks at one of the resort’s buzzy bars, you can do that too.